Education in Scotland: Literacy and numeracy

 The SNP-led government launched the Scottish Survey of Literacy and Numeracy in 2011.
 The survey showed a sustained decline in basic literacy and numeracy among school pupils over six years.
 It was then scrapped by the government and its measures of literacy were replaced in part with a system based on teacher judgements.
 The teacher judgement data from December 2018 indicated that 70% of pupils achieved the expected literacy level by the end of primary school.

 The government withdrew Scotland from the Progress in International Reading Literacy Study in 2010, making international comparisons of literacy difficult.
 It remains part of the Programme for International Student Assessment, which shows that Scotland's international standing in reading and mathematics (as well as science) in schools fell between the first decade of the century and 2018.

-The Scottish Survey of Adult Literacies in 2009 reported that 26.7% of adults in Scotland "may face occasional challenges and constrained opportunities due to their literacies difficulties, but will generally cope with their day-to-day lives".
-Of that group, 3.6% "face serious challenges in their literacies practices".
+The Scottish Survey of Adult Literacies in 2009 reported that 26.7% of adults in Scotland "may face occasional challenges and constrained opportunities due to their literacy difficulties, but will generally cope with their day-to-day lives".
+Of that group, 3.6% "face serious challenges in their literacy practices".